looker-open-source/block-workspace-audit-logs/README.md

 #### OU Lookup

-- [ou_lookup](./views/pdt/ou_lookup.view.lkml) - This fact table shows the Organizational Unit tree and is inner joined on every Activity explore with an access filter in order to only display data based on a user's `workspace_block_organizational_unit` user attribute.
+- [ou_lookup](./views/pdt/ou_lookup.view.lkml) - This fact table shows the Organizational Unit tree and is inner joined on every Activity explore with an access filter in order to only display data based on a user's `workspace_analytics_organizational_unit` user attribute.
 The table is in the following format:

 | ou_name    | ou_id                         | json_ou_path            |
 | ---------- | ----------------------------- | ----------------------- |